-I am currently living and working in Monroe, Wisconsin working as a project manager for RR Donnelley, a large, multi-national printing company.
+I am currently working in Madison, Wisconsin working as an Assistant Faculty Associate for UW-Madison.
 I was born in Gibraltar, that piece of disputed rock on the south coast of Spain, in 1972 while my father was stationed there with the Royal Navy.
 After about 18 months I was moved to Portsmouth in England.
 Upon reaching the age of 11, I was able to attend the Royal Hospital School in Ipswich, which is a school set up for children of servicemen and women.
 After graduation I hotfooted it to New Zealand for a 'gap' year, where I had a fantastic year of growing up.

 Not knowing Portsmouth as an adult, I decided to take Business Studies at Portsmouth University and graduated with a 2:1.
 After four years of study I hopped on the back of a good friend's motorbike and had a whistlestop tour of Europe - which is where I met my wonderful wife.
 Click here to read more about that.